chattcp/docs/src/pcap-examples.md

 ### Example of the four packets in the TCP protocol's four-way handshake.

-This example includes three-way handshake, keep-alive, and four-way wave.
+This example includes three-way handshake, Keep-Alive, and four-way wave.

-The keep-alive is initiated by the server, which is a Go process, with a default timeout of 15 seconds.
-After 15 seconds without sending or receiving any packets, the server actively initiated a keep-alive, and the client replied with an ACK upon receiving the keep-alive.
+The Keep-Alive is initiated by the server, which is a Go process, with a default timeout of 15 seconds.
+After 15 seconds without sending or receiving any packets, the server actively initiated a Keep-Alive, and the client replied with an ACK upon receiving the Keep-Alive.

 The four-way wave corresponds to four packets, with the server initiating the connection closure (first wave).
 The client's second wave is an ACK reply to the server's first wave, and the third is the client sending a FIN to the server, indicating that it is also ready to close the connection.
 In this example, the client did not combine the second and third into one packet.